PARSA-MHMDI/correlation/README.md

+# How to use
+1. Copy **"Correlation.ipynb"** to google drive
+2. Open the file with google colab
+3. Chage x and y value by your data
+4. Run the code

 # Correlation
 In this repository, four famous correlation algorithms have been implemented.
 Pearson, spearman, Chatterjee, and MIC correlation algorithm implemented.